 Important!

-An extended period where an applicant isn’t working or hasn’t completed school is a red flag for most employers.
-You should explain any ‘time-holes’ where possible.
+An extended period where you haven’t been working or studying is a red flag for most employers.
+You should explain any ‘time black holes’ where possible.

 When listing incomplete education: